Kalikoze/be_resources/module1/paired_assessments.md

 * 1908
   * Mid Mod: Employees and Departments
   * Final: Students and Courses
+* 1909
+  * Mid Mod: Passengers and Vehicles
+  * Final: Employees and Departments
+* 1911
+  * Mid Mod: Employees and Departments
+  * Final: Students and Courses

 This rotation ensures that a repeater will have a different final each time.